 - Clamp-on tub bars are also available that mount to the tub edge.

-Standing to take a shower is very dangerous for some elderly.
-Falling from weakness or dizziness on a wet shower surface can cause serious injury.
+Standing to take a shower is very dangerous for some elderly because of weakness or poor balance.

-Many of the elderly bathroom safety products that help with getting in and out of the tub also help with showering more safely as well.
+A few options that help with getting in and out of the tub also help with showering more safely as well:

 - Grab bars are used as a base of support if the elderly patient has minimal difficulty standing.